BrobstonCreations/yet-another-smart-vent/README.md

 4. Testing

 ## Future features
+- Investigate power saving options for battery pack use.
 - Subscribe to an MQTT topic to clear the configuration.
 - Subscribe to an MQTT topic to rerun the initial open/close calibration.
 - Subscribe to an MQTT topic published by the central vent system to open the vent when that system is offline.